alec-glisman/Analysis-Two-Chain-PAA/README.md

 - `requirements`: Conda environment files
 - `src`: Python modules for loading MD simulation data and calculating collective variables.
 Unit tests are performed using Pytest.
-- `tutorials`: External repositories with tutorials for using some of the analysis tools I employ.

 ### Documentation